-Vertical Axis Wind Turbine (VAWT), Numerical Simulation, (Paper Validation)
+Vertical Axis Wind Turbine (VAWT), Paper Numerical Validation by ANSYS Fluent Training

 The simulation is based on a reference paper, “Wind tunnel and numerical study of a small vertical axis wind turbine.”
 Its results are compared and validated with the results in the article.

 The present model is designed in two dimensions using Design Modeler software.
 The generated model consists of a rectangular domain in which the rotating domain is placed.

 The meshing of the model has been done using ANSYS Meshing software.
 The mesh type used for this geometry is structured, and the element number is 1650940.

 Also, the transient solver has been enabled due to the mesh motion option enabled.

 In this project, the Darrius wind turbine, a type of vertical axis wind turbine (VAWT), is simulated.
 The turbine consists of several curved airfoil blades mounted on a rotating shaft or framework.

 In this type of turbine, the main rotor is positioned vertically and can be installed near the ground.
 The airflow enters the computational domain with a velocity of 5.07m/s, and the RNG k-epsilon model is exploited to solve the turbulent flow equations, as the paper stated.